-Songfacts: I say that because Earth, Wind & Fire to me is the group that always kind of straddled the line between just really unbelievable soul music and disco music.
+Songfacts: I say that because Earth, Wind & Fire to me is the group that always straddled the line between really unbelievable soul music and disco music.

-Songfacts: And I was born in 1971, so I couldn't always tell if Earth, Wind & Fire was fully embracing disco music, or if they were trying to kind of play whatever was hot at the time.
+Songfacts: I was born in 1971, so I couldn't always tell if Earth, Wind & Fire was fully embracing disco music, or if they were trying to play whatever was hot at the time.